SHENJIEKOH/solar-system-simulator/README.md

 ## Introduction
-In this project, we use OpenGL library to render the solar system model.
+In this project, we use C, C++, and OpenGL library to render the solar system model.
 The operation keys are shown as below:
 - ```↑/↓```  Move forward/backward
 - ```←/→```  Turn your head to the left/right
 - ```W/A/S/D```  Rotate the view